 With the date column function, you can easily create calendar overviews that are completely adapted to your needs.
 This makes it possible to organise appointments and daily planning in tabular form, so that separate use of calendars is no longer necessary.
 With the Calendar Plugin, you can display appointments and dates in calendar form and thus see at a glance which appointments and tasks are due for today, the week, the whole month or the year.

-With the Calendar Plugin, all types of events and appointments can be displayed visually and can also be assigned to colour schemes.
-This gives you a direct overview of your entire planning and allows you to integrate time blocking into your day in a targeted manner.
-With time slots coloured red, blocked times are directly visible to you and other employees - during this time you are virtually "not available".
+With the Calendar Plugin any kind of events and appointments can be displayed visually and can also be assigned to color schemes.
+This gives you a direct overview of your entire schedule and allows you to integrate time blocking into your day in a very targeted way.
+With red colored time slots, blocked times are directly visible for you and other employees - during this time you are quasi "not available".